scholzhannah/scholzhannah.github.io/_drafts/mathematical-fiction.md

 ---
 layout: single
-classes: wide
 title: A review of five mathematical fiction books
 excerpt: Talking about my impression on five mathematical fiction books, from the perspective of a mathematics student.
+toc: true
+toc_sticky: true
 ---

-I have been getting into reading again over the summer and coincidentally read "The bookkeeper and the professor" which is the first book I will discuss.
+I have been getting into reading again over the summer and coincidentally read "The Housekeeper and the Professor" which is the first book I will discuss.
 Enjoying how it featured mathematical themes I went out in search of similar books.
-I stumbled on [this amazing webpage](https://kasmana.people.charleston.edu/MATHFICT/) on which Alex Kasman has collected over 1500 works of mathematical fiction.
+I stumbled upon [this amazing webpage](https://kasmana.people.charleston.edu/MATHFICT/) on which Alex Kasman has collected over 1500 works of mathematical fiction.
 I highly recommend just looking through this database.
 Now onto the actual reviews.